The Best Source Of Education Research Is Your Classroom

-Research is, at best, predictive for transfer.
+Research is, at best, predictive for future application.
 Put another way, research says ‘This worked this way, and should likely work in a similar way for you because we tested it.”

 It’s merely predictive for quality.
-If you’re doing the research, there is no transfer; there is no prediction.
+If you’re doing the research, there is less of a gap between here and there; there is no significant ‘prediction.’
 There is no carrying the pale from the well to the table and back to the well again.
 You’re bringing the well to the table.